xybu/cs497-sandbox/mproxy/inc/attacker/README.md

 Notes:
  * Could add conditional actions like Dropping the message if a field `f` has value `v` (with alias like `DROPC`).
+ * Use ampersand (`&`) to separate arguments (to form a query string format).

+## OFP Version

+`OFP_VER` column dictates the version of OFP message.
+It is necessary since same `MSG_TYPE` integer can represent different types in different versions of OFP.

 ## Message Types and Fields

 A quick summary of OpenFlow message types can be found [here](http://flowgrammable.org/sdn/openflow/message-layer).
 Besides, wildcard char `*` can be used to match messages of any type.

+If the column `OFP_VER` has value `*`, then only type aliases that are the same across all OFP versions are supported.

 The column `FIELD` specifies where to apply an attack.
 The format is `F1(.Fi)*`.
 Not all attack types require `FIELD`.
 For example, if the attack is to modify a field, then the specified field will be modified according to the rule.
 For the attack types that do not require `FIELD`, `FIELD` will be ignored.